How to get your money goals sorted: Part 2 of Money Management Series

 Once again I will value my own goals to demonstrate the process.

-Goal One: Reach Financial Independence through earning money with my educational blog
+Goal One: Reach Financial Independence by earning money with my blog

-Using Networthify I worked out that the blog needs to be making £23,000 after tax each year for me to have £240,000 saved for financial independence in 10 years time (I already have some savings).
-In order to have £1,000,000 saved for financial independence in 10 years time, the blog needs to be making £115,000 per year after tax.
-(Not completely out of the question if you consider how much people like Michelle from Making Sense of Cents makes.
-She is a total girl boss!)
+I worked out that the blog needs to be making $23,000 after tax each year for me to have $240,000 saved for financial independence in 10 years’ time (I already have some savings).

-So I just had a quick look on American eBay and I’ve seen loads of RVs that look great for around $15,000 (about £12,000).
-Plus say a year’s worth of living expenses which is about £20,000 for the boyfriend and I. We would need around £32,000 to RV around America for a year.
-Well that’s definitely doable!
+So I just had a quick look on eBay and I’ve seen loads of RVs that look great for around $15,000.
+Well, that’s doable too!

 Goal Three: Buy and live on a farm

-So around where I live now we would be looking at £700,000 plus for the sort of mini farm I would want.
-We already have a house worth at least £250,000 (we have renovated it so should be worth more now) so I need an additional £450,000.
+Around where I live now we would be looking at $700,000 plus for the sort of mini farm I would want.
+We already have a house worth at least $250,000 (we have renovated it so should be worth more now) so I need an additional $450,000.

 That’s not actually a crazy amount.
-Plus don’t forget that my minimum goals amount is £722,000.
-Again I think that’s totally doable.
+Plus don’t forget that my minimum goals amount is $722,000.

-Others of you may look at your goals and realize you actually are already in a place where you can start living your dream life.
-In which case you should totally go ahead and do it!
+Some of you may look at your goals and realize you actually are already in a place where you can start living your dream life.
+In which case you should go ahead and do it!